 The default color of a bubble and its transparency can be customized using the fill and opacity properties.

-The minimum and maximum size of a bubble can be customized to enhance its readability.
+The minimum and maximum sizes of a bubble can be customized to enhance its readability.

-A legend is used to provide valuable information for interpreting maps with various colors, shapes, or other identifiers based on the data and application requirements.
+A legend is used to provide valuable information for interpreting maps with various colors, shapes, or other identifiers.

 The position of a legend can be changed or moved to any place inside the maps.